 Smoking is the most preventable cause of morbidity and mortality in Canada.1

-We would like to help you make informed decisions about tobacco harm reduction.
+We invite you to make informed decisions about tobacco harm reduction.

 Optimal patient care

-If you are a health professional, you have chosen a caring profession that gives you the responsibility to advise your patients with accurate information to improve their health outcomes.2 You are trusted by the public, authorities and your colleagues to communicate relevant information and you rely on your sources to provide you with current, unbiased and credible evidence3.
+If you are a health professional, you have chosen a caring profession that entrusts you to advise your patients with accurate information to improve their health outcomes.2 You are trusted by the public, authorities and your colleagues to communicate relevant information and you rely on your sources to provide you with current, unbiased and credible evidence3.

 Undoubtedly, you care for and treat patients that are hopelessly addicted to cigarette smoke.
 As much as you communicate the devastating health effects of smoking and witness the patients’ resulting decline, they are powerless and you are frustrated that they can’t quit4.

 If cessation of high risk behaviours (in this case cigarette smoking) is not happening, the next best strategy is harm reduction3.
 Would you want to know if your current best educated advice for smokers is actually causing great harm?
 We invite to look at the credible evidence to ensure best practice.